gowtham2627/Smart-Class-Monitor/README.md

 pip install cmake
 pip install dlib
-If still not working, use the prebuilt .whl file from: 👉 https://www.lfd.uci.edu/~gohlke/pythonlibs/#dlib
+If still not working, use the prebuilt .whl file from the uploaded files.

 Download the one matching your Python version (e.g., dlib‑19.22.99‑cp311‑cp311‑win_amd64.whl), then: